 g) Debate shall be limited to five minutes for each speaker; no speaker may have the floor twice until all who wish to speak have spoken.

-h) All resolutions to be brought before the business meeting for action shall be submitted in writing to the Executive Director no later than noon of the day preceding the business meeting and shall be available to members at the meeting.
-Resolutions from the floor may be considered by majority vote, except as required by the Constitution.

 i) At the beginning of the meeting the President will announce the agenda, call for additions or amendments, and call for a vote to approve the agenda.
 After the agenda has been adopted by the majority of the members present and voting, it can be departed from only by the general consent or by two-thirds vote if any members request a vote.

-j) Proxy votes are not permitted.

-k) Should the business meeting be held virtually, where a quoroum of eligilbe voting members cannot be confirmed nor an official vote taken, the rules of the business meeting shall be waived.
+j) Should the business meeting be held virtually, where a quorum of eligible voting members cannot be confirmed nor an official vote taken, the rules of the business meeting shall be waived.
 Resolutions or other business brought forward by members will be handled separately as deemed appropriate by the Council and in accordance with the SAA constitution and bylaws.

-l) Aside from the rules above, Robert's Rules of Order (latest revised edition) will govern the business meeting.
+k) Aside from the rules above, Robert's Rules of Order (latest revised edition) will govern the business meeting.

 VII.
 RECORDS

 The records of the Society, of the Council, and of other units of the Society shall be preserved by the officers, Councilors, the Executive Director, and unit chairs, and shall be promptly turned over by them to their successors.
-Noncurrent records shall be appraised by direction of the Council upon recommendation of the Society's archivist, those records of continuing value shall be placed for preservation in the Society's official archives, and the Council shall determine a policy of access to these records.
+Noncurrent records shall be appraised by direction of the Executive Director upon recommendation of the Society's archivist, those records of continuing value shall be placed for preservation in the Society's official archives, who shall determine a policy of access to these records.

-VIII.
-PUBLICATIONS

-When funds are available, the Society shall publish a journal, a newsletter, a membership directory, and such other publications as the Council may designate.
-All categories of membership shall be entitled to receive the journal and newsletter and access to the membership directory and subscriptions to the periodicals shall be accepted from others at such rates as may be directed by the Council.

 IX.
-BYLAWS
+AMENDMENTS

-Adoption or amendment of bylaws as specified below may be made either by a two-thirds (2/3rds) vote of the Council or by a two-thirds (2/3rds) vote of those members voting in a referendum conducted according to the bylaws of the Society.
+Adoption or amendment of the constitution and bylaws as specified below may be made either by a two-thirds (2/3rds) vote of the Council or by a majority vote of those members voting in a referendum conducted according to the constitution and bylaws of the Society.

-The Council is authorized and directed to prepare, adopt, or amend such bylaws as may be desirable to regularize the administrative practices of the Society.
+The Council is authorized and directed to prepare, adopt, or amend the constitution and bylaws as may be desirable to regularize the administrative practices of the Society.

-Amendments to the bylaws may be recommended by a majority vote of the Council or proposed in writing by at least 5% of the eligible voting members of the Society.
-Amendments to be voted on by member referendum must be filed with the Executive Director at least sixty (60) days prior to conduct of a member referendum.
-Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least thirty (30) days in advance of the referendum at which they are to be presented.
+Amendments to the constitution and bylaws may be recommended by a majority vote of the Council or proposed in writing by at least 5% of the eligible voting members of the Society.
+All amendments must be filed with the Executive Director at least one hundred (100) days prior to the conduct of a member referendum.
+Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least sixty (60) days in advance of the referendum at which they are to be presented.

 A copy of the current constitution and bylaws shall be published on the Society's website and shall be available to any member upon request to the Executive Director.